aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 This page describes the most interesting new Aspose.Words features introduced in recent releases.

-## Aspose.Words for .NET 22.1, 22.2, 22.3
+## Aspose.Words for .NET 22.1, 22.2, 22.3, 22.4

 Aspose.Words 22.1 improves rendering options, as well as loading and saving documents.

 Aspose.Words 22.2 introduces a new load format and new options for exporting documents.
 It also contains a major update for tables and some changes for working with fields.

 Aspose.Words 22.3 expands the possibilities of working with PDF and TXT formats and improves the work of some existing algorithms and engines.

+Aspose.Words 22.4 enhances PDF capabilities – now you can save a file in PDF/A-4 format and get a number of other improvements in PDF output.
+At the same time, Aspose.Words 22.4 provides additional abilities to work with DML charts, read the Photoshop metadata, and import HTML block-level elements.

 The API is enhanced for more flexible and convenient development.